Rex D. Archer, MD, MPH

 Director of Health, Kansas City, Missouri, Health Department, Kansas City, Missouri

 Dr. Rex Archer serves as Director of Health for the City of Kansas City, Missouri.
-In addition to serving on PHAB’s Board of Directors, he is a past president of the National Association of County and City Health Officials.
+In addition to serving on the Public Health Accreditation Board (PHAB) of Directors and Chairing PHAB’s Accreditation Improvement Committee, he is a past president of the National Association of County and City Health Officials (NACCHO).
 Dr. Archer has served on numerous national committees involved with public health.
 He is responsible for safeguarding the public health of nearly half a million residents and a daytime population of almost one million people.

 Dr. Archer completed his medical degree at the University of Kansas and his General Preventive Medicine Public Health Residency and Masters in Public Health degree at the University of Michigan.
 He is recognized as a Public Health Leadership Institute Scholar by UCLA/CDC.
 He has served as Physician in Charge of Employee Health Programs for the Ford Motor Company and has held local and state health positions in Maryland.
 Dr. Archer has been a primary leader in the adoption of policies to protect non-smokers from tobacco smoke in Maryland, Michigan, and Missouri, and at the Ford Motor Company.

 Dr. Archer continues to work with religious and faith-based community organizations to address and improve social and environmental factors that impact public health.
 He served four years on the United Methodist Church’s Missouri Conference Social Justice Team and is a member of Communities Creating Opportunity (CCO) Clergy Caucus.
-He facilitated bringing together the Metropolitan Organization for Racial and Economic Equity (MORE2), and Communities Creating Opportunity — representing more than 90 congregations.
-Although the two groups have similar visions and values, they had not been joining forces to multiply their power.
-The new collaboration has resulted in many benefits, including an Oct.
-18, 2011, meeting that integrated 1,100 attendees and almost 100 clergy, all seeking commitment on social justice issues.
+Communities Creating Opportunity recognized Dr. Archer as the 2015 Soul of the City Award recipient.
+Metropolitan Organization for Racial and Economic Equity (MORE2) recognized Dr. Archer as the 2012 Equity Partner of the Year and the 2017 Health Trailblazer award from Calvary Community Outreach Network.
+In addition, he has received NACCHO’s Model Practice Award for partnership between public health and community organizers.

 Among his many accomplishments, the Missouri Public Health Association recognized Dr. Archer for distinguished service to the field of Public Health in Missouri, and for the skill, integrity, devotion to duty and constructive leadership which characterized the life of W. Scott Johnson.